 I kept the food VERY simple.
 Sandwiches, goldfish crackers and fruit.
 The Sesame Street fruit trays were the hit of the party.

-Burt was made with pineapple and blackberries.
+Bert was made with pineapple and blackberries.
 Ernie was made with clementine oranges, blackberries and blueberries.
 Elmo was made with strawberries.
 Cookie Monster was made with blueberries and blackberries.
-I partially assembled the faces the night before, then added the eyes and Burt’s eyebrows the next day.
+I partially assembled the faces the night before, then added the eyes and Bert’s eyebrows the next day.

 Elmo’s World Backdrop

 The lower deck was where all of the games were, and I transformed it into Elmo’s World.